Legal Language Services ranks Virginia as a state with moderately regulated legal interpreting requirements.

 Virginia state authorities define interpreters in the following way:

-Certified Interpreter: An interpreter who has scored 80 percent or above on one part of a written exam, passed the second part of a written exam, scored 70 percent or above on an oral exam, and attended an orientation.
+Certified Interpreter: An interpreter who has scored 80 percent or above on one part of a written exam, passed the second part of a written exam, scored 70 percent or above on an oral exam, and attended a two-day orientation.

 There are 31 judicial districts in Virginia that encompass 95 counties.
 Certification requirements in Virginia are statewide and remain consistent across all local jurisdictions.